Clermont-l'Herault, Herault tourism & sightseeing

 Villeneuvette is a village which was built to house the workers of the factory creating sheets.
 (For Clermont l’Herault and the local area sheet making was a key industry.)
 Above the gateway as you enter the village is a huge sign announcing ‘Honneur au travail’ (Honour in Work)!

-Map of Clermont-l'Herault and places to visit
+Map of Clermont-l'Herault and places nearby

 Visit near Clermont-l'Herault with France This Way reviews